SFWRITER.COM > About Rob > Review Excerpts

 Bob McDonald, host of CBC Radio's Quirks & Quarks:

-"Robert J. Sawyer a science fiction writer, but he really knows his science.
+"Robert J. Sawyer is a science fiction writer, but he really knows his science.

 He does wonderful things in his books.
 I like Rob's work."